 As mentioned earlier, art pieces can act as a financial leverage when cash flow runs low.
 If you have an art collection, and you have an unforeseen concern that needs immediate cash, you can use your art pieces as collateral for a loan or put them up for sale.
 But the challenge is finding the right avenue to sell or loan on the value of your art collection.

 Biltmore Loan and Jewelry is an institution that’s better than banks and pawnshops because it buys or lends on high-value assets such as art pieces.
 It works this way: You schedule an appointment with our team, take in the piece of art you want to offer us for evaluation and wait for an offer.
 If you agree on the terms, you will receive immediate cash.
+You can also use our online appraisal form or call us, we also accept walk-ins, no appointments needed.

 What sets Biltmore Loan apart is their expertise in evaluating different kinds of items, thanks to their certified staff and 30 years in business.
 More so, they are known for giving the highest rates in the market, which helps people take advantage of the real worth of their items—whether through selling them or using them for a loan.